5.

 Ejectors and injectors

 Ejectors and injectors are jet machines that are used as vacuum pumps or pumps.
-The function of ejectors or injectors is based on transferring part of the kinetic energy of the driving fluid to the fluid being driven.
-This happens approximately at the neck of the diffuser, see Figure 20, where the driven fluid is drawn into the jet of the driving fluid.
+The function of ejectors or injectors is based on transferring part of the kinetic energy of the driving fluid to the fluid being drivenin the mixing zone.
+This happens approximately at the neck of the diffuser, see Figure 112, where the driven fluid is drawn into the jet of the driving fluid, the whole process being accompanied by relatively high losses manifested by an increase in the internal thermal energy of the working fluid.
 In the diffuser section of the machine, kinetic energy is transformed into pressure energy.
+The difference between an ejector and an injector is that the pressure at the outlet of the ejector is lower than the pressure of the driving fluid at the inlet.
+In contrast, the pressure at the outlet of the injector is higher than the pressure of the driving fluid.

 A-driving fluid; B-driven fluid; 1-inlet zone; 2-diffuser neck (mixing zone); 3-outlet diffuser.

 The shape of the diffuser neck must be designed to gradually transfer the kinetic energy to the driven fluid and balance the velocity field.
-There must also already be a transformation of kinetic energy into pressure energy in the diffuser neck [Dejč, 1967, p.
-416], this contributes to the stabilization of the velocity field and at the same time reduces the internal friction in the diffuser, which is a function of the flow velocity.
-Thus, the pressure at the inlet of the diffuser must be greater than the pressure at the inlet of the driven fluid.
+There must also already be a transformation of kinetic energy into pressure energy in the diffuser neck, this contributes to the stabilization of the velocity field and at the same time reduces the internal friction in the diffuser, which is a function of the flow velocity.
+So, the pressure at the inlet to the diffuser section will be greater than the pressure at the inlet of the driven fluid.

 Energy balance of ejectors and injectors

 The internal thermal energy in a jet pump is increased due to losses (kinetic energy or pressure transformation to thermal energy) or heat sharing between the driving and driven fluid.
 The greatest change in internal thermal energy occurs when one of the working fluids condenses in the neck space.
-A typical example is the jet feed pump of a steam boiler, see Problem 3.
+A typical example is the jet feed pump of a steam boiler, see Problem 410, pp. 5.15.

-Ejectors are widely used in industry, in the mining industry they are used for pumping liquids from great depths [Nechleba and Hušek, 1966, p.
-218], in the power industry for suction of steam-air mixture from the condenser of steam turbines where the driving fluid is steam (Figure 22).
+Ejectors are widely used in industry.
+They are used for pumping liquids from great depths in the mining industry [Nechleba and Hušek, 1966, p.
+218], in the power industry for suction of steam-air mixture from the condenser of steam turbines where the driving fluid is steam (Figure 699).

 Example of steam ejector in function as a steam condenser vacuum cleaner